Output from Detect MSI Status

 Three outputs are produced by the Detect MSI Status tool:

-The MSI report contains both combined and per loci information on stability and other descriptive statistics related to the selected detection and test methods.
-The summary section contains a table of the analyzed loci and whether the individual loci are stable or unstable (figure 8.6).
+The MSI report contains both combined and per loci information on stability and other descriptive statistics.
+The summary section contains information about the number of stable and unstable loci, as well as the MSI status of the sample (figure 8.6).

-- Coverage ratio / Earth mover's distance: Stability value from the method of choice, see Detect MSI Status for details.
+- Coverage ratio / Earth mover's distance / p-value Stability value from the method of choice, see Detect MSI Status for details on how the metric is calculated.

-- Stability threshold: Threshold calculated from the baseline in order for the locus to be stable.
-A locus is stable if the test sample has a value:
+- Stability threshold / p-value threshold Threshold calculated from the baseline used to assess the stability of the locus.
+A locus is unstable if the test sample has a stability value:

-- above this threshold for the coverage ratio method.
+- below this threshold for the coverage ratio method.

-- below this threshold for the earth mover's distance method.
+- above this threshold for the earth mover's distance method.

-The baseline cross-validation report contains a table where the MSI status is presented for each sample in the baseline sample set.
+The baseline cross-validation report (not shown) contains a table where the MSI status is presented for each sample in the baseline sample set.

 The cross-validation analysis verifies whether the baseline and selected parameters are suitable.